 The Eighth Mindfulness Training: True Community and Communication

 I am determined to learn to listen deeply to myself and others in the Sangha, and make space for what comes up, knowing that I do not need to act on it immediately; I am allowed to take time to breathe with it.
-I will refrain from uttering words that can create discord or cause the community to break, and will instead keep the energy of curiosity and openness to other views alive in my thinking, speaking, and acting.
-I will practice flower watering frequently, be it formally or informally, to keep our Sangha flowers fresh and lively.
-Whenever difficulties arise, I will remain in my Sangha and practice looking deeply into myself and others to recognise all the causes and conditions—including my own habit energies—that have brought about the difficulties.
-I will take responsibility for the ways I may have contributed to my own, or other people’s suffering, and keep communication open.
+I will refrain from uttering words that can create discord or cause the community to break, and instead will keep the energy of curiosity and openness to other views alive in my thinking, speaking, and acting.
+I will practice flower-watering frequently—be it formally or informally—to keep our Sangha flowers fresh and lively.
+Whenever difficulties arise, I will remain in my Sangha and practice looking deeply into myself and others to recognise all the causes and conditions, including my own habit energies that have brought about the difficulties.
+I will take responsibility for the ways I may have contributed to my own or other people’s suffering, and keep communication open.
 I will not behave as a victim, but I will be active in finding ways to reconcile and resolve all conflicts.
 Any suffering that will affect our future together is worth making an effort to resolve and transform it.

 The Ninth Mindfulness Training: Truthful and Loving Speech

 My intention is to use only words that inspire joy, confidence, and hope as well as promote reconciliation and peace in ourselves and among other people.
 Whenever I hear myself think in a negative way with anger, frustration, or blame, or any kind of dualistic thinking, I will go back to my breathing and recognise what is happening by saying the words “I have an opinion about that.”

 I am determined not to say untruthful things out of fear, shame, or pride.
 I will protect the happiness and harmony of our Sangha by refraining from speaking about the faults of other people in their absence, and I will always ask myself whether my perceptions are correct.